LiberatedPotato/text-to-bip39/README.md

 # BIP-39 Seed Phrase Converter
-This is a simple desktop application that converts arbitrary English words into BIP-39-compatible seed phrases using SHA-256 hashing.
+This is a simple desktop application that converts arbitrary 12/24 word sentences into a BIP-39-compatible seed phrase using SHA-256 hashing.
 It features a graphical user interface (GUI) built with [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).

 ## Features